-This is a startling thought, the possibility to deploy HR skills in an entirely new and experimental way.
-Before getting ahead of ourselves, let’s see the ways in which the intersection of AI and HR will game change the employee experience and liberate HR departments.
+AI presents the possibility to deploy HR skills in an entirely new and experimental way.
+Here are three ways in which the intersection of AI and HR will deliver a significant impact.

 1. Predict changes before they happen